Jeanne S. Mam-Luft, MFA

 Susan Honer, MFA

-Susan Honer hails from Southwest Virginia, currently residing in Dayton, Ohio where she is owner of Present Body Pilates, where she teaches Pilates and SmartSpine© Therapeutic Bodywork.
+Susan Honer hails from Southwest Virginia and currently resides in Dayton, Ohio.
+She is owner of Present Body Pilates where she teaches Pilates and SmartSpine© Therapeutic Bodywork.

 Susan’s work has been seen in Ohio, Virginia, North Carolina, Connecticut, Wisconsin, New York, and Austria.
 In 2009, Susan was commissioned to create an original work for Merge Record’s 20th Anniversary Dance Concert, Merge with Motion.
 Susan regularly returns to her alma mater Southwest Virginia Ballet to perform and choreograph.